dwmkerr/hacker-laws/README.md

 >O trabalho se expande de modo a preencher o tempo disponível para a sua realização.

-A lei de Parkinson foi publicada por Cyril Northcote Parkinson num artigo na revista The Economist em 1955, sendo depois reimpresso com outros artigos no livro Parkinson's Law: The Pursuit of Progress [A lei de Parkinson: a busca do progresso].
+A lei de Parkinson foi publicada por Cyril Northcote Parkinson num artigo na revista The Economist em 1955, sendo depois reimpresso com outros artigos no livro Parkinson's Law: The Pursuit of Progress [A lei de Parkinson: a busca do progresso].Em seu contexto original, essa Lei foi baseada em estudos de burocracia.
+E pode ser pessimisticamente aplicado a desenvolvimento de software, a teoria diz que equipes serão ineficientes até os prazos finais, quando irão dar o máximo até o prazo final.

-In its original context, this Law was based on studies of bureaucracies.
-It may be pessimistically applied to software development initiatives, the theory being that teams will be inefficient until deadlines near, then rush to complete work by the deadline, thus making the actual deadline somewhat arbitrary.

 If this law were combined with [Hofstadter's Law](#hofstadters-law), an even more pessimistic viewpoint is reached - work will expand to fill the time available for its completion and *still take longer than expected*.